You have just trained a learning to rank model and you now want to know how it performs.

 - One sample per query group: ranking a single result for a query is not a ranking problem at all.

-- One relevance label for all the samples of a query group: so whatever ranking the model does, offline evaluation metric will be the same.
+- One relevance label for all the samples of a query group: so whatever ranking the model does, the offline evaluation metric will be the same.

 Another problem is finding a direct correlation between the offline evaluation metrics and the parameters we consider for the online model performance.

-These aren’t always reliable and doesn’t always reflect the real users needs
+Relying on generated relevance labels can be a problem.
+These aren't always reliable and doesn't always reflect the real users needs.

-In this approach a group of experts create a set of relevance judgments starting from a selected set of documents.
+In this approach, a group of experts create a set of relevance judgments starting from a selected set of documents.
 In particular, they assign a relevance label to each document of the selected set.
 The application of this paradigm can bring to two main issues:

 -

-- The effort required for the relevance set creation, this is a very expensive phase.
+- The effort required for the relevance set creation.
+This is a very expensive phase.

 - Relying on generated relevance labels.
-These aren’t always reliable and doesn’t always reflect the real users needs.
+These aren’t always reliable and doesn’t always reflect the real users’ needs.

 If we want to overcome these issues we have to pass to the online testing.